urielha/log4stash/README.md

 log4stash
 =====================

+> **NOTE:** This package is no longer maintained, I will be happy to get help with maintaing it.

 [![Build status][AzureDevOpsImg]][azure-devops]

 log4stash is a [log4net](http://logging.apache.org/log4net/) appender to log messages to the [ElasticSearch](http://www.elasticsearch.org) document database.
 ElasticSearch offers robust full-text search engine and analyzation so that errors and messages can be indexed quickly and searched easily.